jlucasmckay/jlucasmckay.github.io.v0/courses/2021/timeseries1/index.md

     1. Linear filters
     1. Impacts of windowing on frequency content
     1. Measures of signal size, energy, and power in the spectral domain
+    1. Mid-semester project 1: calculation of low-frequency/high-frequency (LF/HF) ratio of heart rate variability ([McSharry](references/McSharry.pdf)) in a publicly-available dataset.
+Mid-semester project 1 will be scored based on performance vs. Dr. McKay's implementation.
+        1. Accessing publicly-available data repositories
+        1. Data wrangling for preparation of datasets
     1. Optional topics: invertible projection matrix representations
         1. DFT projection
         1. DWT projection